Michał Komaszyński

 Michał Komaszyński (b.
 23 February 1924 in Potok Złoty, d.
 12 December 2007 in Katowice) was a Polish historian.

 Michał Komaszyński was born in Potok Złoty.
 When he was child, his family relocated to Trembowla.

 He studied in Lille and Toruń.
-From 1953 to 1957 he worked at the Polish Academy of Science.
+From 1953 to 1957 he worked at the Polish Academy of Sciences.
 In 1958 he defended his PhD thesis.
 From 1976 he was working at the University of Silesia in Katowice.
 In 1979 he gained a title of professor.